sergioverzeichnis/ROS-and-Computer-Vision/README.md

-# Robot and Computer Vision, ROS
+# ROS and Computer Vision

 Repository of my Bachelor thesis, carried out in Frankfurt University of Applied Science on the robot ROSWITHA.